 What is GSM?

-The United States however, did not standardize GSM as a part of it's infrastructure, instead leaving the development of cellular service to competing wire carriers which created whatever standard they wished including CDMA and TDMA.
-Only recently has the US aggressively embraced the GSM standard, which makes the Cellular Abroad service that much better.
+The United States however, did not initially standardize GSM as a part of its infrastructure, instead leaving the development of cellular service to competing wire carriers which created whatever standard they wished including CDMA and TDMA.
+During the last several years, many US carriers including AT&T and T-Mobile aggressively embraced the GSM standard here in the US and other carriers, such as Sprint and Verizon have GSM capable handsets for service outside of the country.

 What is a SIM card?

 The SIM (Subscriber Identity Module) card also known as a "smart chip" is basically the "brain" of the phone, providing cellular service as well as many other functions including call log, voice mail and SMS and GPRS (internet connection standards).
 SIM cards are the size of a credit card but they have a pop-out chip about the size of a postage stamp which fits into all modern GSM phones.
+Currently, there are 3 SIM card sizes - standard, micro and nano.
 The smart chip is embedded with circuitry and when inserted into a GSM mobile phone provides wireless phone service on a particular GSM network.
 SIM cards are usually available prepaid or on a contractual basis, however Cellular Abroad only offers the prepaid version which is the most popular because of the user's complete control over how much they spend.
 There are no hidden fees or surprise charges.
 To see what a SIM card looks like, click here for our visual guide.

 I currently have a GSM Phone.
 Will it work overseas?